Skip to content

 What are the benefits of incorporating?

-On top of the limited liability and tax benefits mentioned above, there are at least four other clear benefits of incorporating your business:
+On top of limited liability and tax advantages, incorporation provides official documentation that confirms your business is recognized as a corporation.
+Here are four other clear benefits of incorporating your business:

 Raising capital